Eugene Airport: Airline market share

+Annual traffic

 General aviation

 There is one fixed-base operator on field that caters to general aviation, Atlantic Aviation.
 Atlantic specializes in maintenance and working on larger general aviation aircraft like Gulfstreams and Learjets.
 They are the only on-airport company that has fuel trucks.
 There is also a general aviation self-serve fuel station located on the field.

 Eugene Flight Center, a flight school and charter operation, operates on the north end of the airport.
 They offer charter and aerial photography flights as well as flight instruction.
 Fairbanks Aircraft Service LLC is collocated with Eugene Flight Center and offers general aviation maintenance and repair services.

 Mahlon Sweet is also home to the Lane Community College Flight Academy.
 LCC's Flight Technology Center provides flight instruction for private, commercial, instrument, multi-engine and flight instructor.
 Their fleet includes several Cessna 152s, a few Piper Warrior IIs, Piper Arrow IV, and a Piper Seminole.

 Lane Aviation Academy is located at the southern end of Mahlon Sweet Field.
 The Aviation Maintenance Technician program is one of the oldest FAA Pt.
 147 approved AMT schools in continuous operation.
 The AMT program also operates a Pt.
 145 Approved Repair Station.
 During the two-year program the students are taught all aspects of aircraft and helicopter maintenance and repair in preparation to pass the written and oral and practical exams to obtain FAA Airframe and Powerplants (A&P) certificates.